13 Vibrant Indian Wedding Dresses to Inspire Your Own Look

 The Tradition Behind Indian Wedding Dresses

-Indian wedding dresses vary in color, design and shape—and it's for this reason that traditional looks vary across cultures.
-"There is no such thing as a standard traditional Indian wedding outfit, and that is the beauty in India's diversity," says designer Anita Dongre.
+Indian wedding dresses vary in color, design, and shape—and it's for this reason that traditional looks vary across cultures.
+"There is no such thing as a standard traditional Indian wedding outfit, and that is the beauty of India's diversity," says designer Anita Dongre.
 "Every one of the thousands of cultures that make up our national identity has a different set of customs and rituals and different pieces to make up a bridal look."

 Cultural traditions may dictate the pieces you wear on your wedding day, but certain color palettes are similar for Indian brides throughout the world.
 "A lot of Indian brides wear red," Dongre shares.
-"In some cases, it's the whole outfit and in some others, it's the border or accessory.
+"In some cases, it's the whole outfit and in others, it's the border or accessory.
 Red symbolizes the rising sun and is thus seen as the color of prosperity and fertility."

 Something to keep in mind while dress shopping is practicality.
 "A mistake brides can make is not thinking about the weather when they're putting their look together," Dongre advises.
 "Whether this is with hair and makeup or the lehenga, discuss the location and weather and make practical choices.
 This is the best thing you can do to make sure you're having a great time and glowing through the function."

 Another thing to remember is that your outfit should be a reflection of your personality—not anyone else's.
 "It's so important to remember that you wear the outfit—the outfit should never wear you," she adds.
 "I constantly tell brides that they shouldn't look at pictures from their wedding and feel like they're looking at a stranger.
-You can do that by making meticulous choices in each piece you wear from the lehenga to your shoes."
+You can do that by making meticulous choices in each piece you wear, from the lehenga to your shoes."

 How to Accessorize Indian Wedding Dresses

 One of the best ways to make your Indian wedding dress reflect your personal style is to accessorize thoughtfully.
 "Pick one hero piece and build the rest of your pieces around that," Dongre suggests.
-"If you're wearing large earrings, allow that to shine through without having to compete for attention with a neck piece or even your outfit."
+"If you're wearing large earrings, allow that to shine through without having to compete for attention with a neckpiece or even your outfit."

 To keep consistency among your jewels, pick a color palette to work around.
 "A rule of thumb I suggest is to stick to one metal in an entire ensemble," she adds.
 "I don't typically recommend pairing yellow metals with white.
 If you want to wear colored stones, pick a color from your outfit to highlight or contrast your jewelry against."

 Another factor to consider is the style of your accessories.
 If you're itching to experiment with trends (but don't want to fully commit to it for your wedding look), incorporate them into party wear for additional wedding events.
-"Pick your most elaborate outfit for the wedding and reception and choose easier pieces for the sangeet, haldi and cocktail events," Dongre suggests.
-"Tulle skirts, printed lehengas, gowns and jackets are great choices for the prewedding events while sarees and intricately detailed lehengas and shararas are great for the wedding and reception functions."
+"Pick your most elaborate outfit for the wedding and reception and choose easier pieces for the sangeet, haldi, and cocktail events," Dongre suggests.
+"Tulle skirts, printed lehengas, gowns, and jackets are great choices for the pre-wedding events, while sarees and intricately detailed lehengas and shararas are great for the wedding and reception functions."

 Our Favorite Real Indian Wedding Dresses

 So, now you know how to find and style your bridal look.
 For even more inspiration, we've rounded up our favorite real wedding photos of Indian wedding dresses.
-Browse these images to see how brides made their dresses uniquely their own with bold color palettes, modern silhouettes and extravagant jewels.
+Browse these images to see how brides made their dresses uniquely their own with bold color palettes, modern silhouettes, and extravagant jewels.

 Vibrant red and shimmering gold are two of the most common colors to pair together in an Indian bridal look.
-This traditional lehenga features elegant gold details throughout, which is complemented by red and gold bangles, a gold necklace and statement earrings.
+This traditional lehenga features elegant gold details throughout, which is complemented by red and gold bangles, a gold necklace, and statement earrings.
 The bride's cascading fishtail braid gives this ensemble a hint of modernity.

-Pops of red accent this gold embellished lehenga, which the bride accented with statement necklace and gold and red earrings.
+Pops of red accent this gold embellished lehenga, which the bride accented with a statement necklace and gold and red earrings.
 Her sheer gold veil also features red beading and embroidery to match the gown, bringing the entire look together.

 Indian wedding dresses don't always have to be extravagant to make a statement.
 This bride opted for a simple gold lehenga, which was paired with a matching saree.
 The outfit features delicate beading to add a subtle shimmer, which is enhanced with a sparkling necklace and a gold bangle.